manojr123/snap-share-backend/README.md

   - Run project
       - npm start

-  The project will be running on port 8020 (can be customized in the .environment file).
+  The project will be running on port 8080.